brandlewco/jesserieser.com/content/about/_index.md

   margin_left: 20%
   margin_right: 0%
   background_color: "#50E3C2"
+  text: |-
-  text: "“I’ve worked with tons of photographers that can’t make something great out
+    “I’ve worked with tons of photographers that can’t make something great out of nothing.
-    of nothing.
 You made gold from a blank canvas.
+Thank you.”

-Thank you.”\n\n\\- Devin Gillespie Creative Director, Wieden+Kennedy Portland\n\n“This shoot would have honestly never gotten off the ground if it wasn’t for everything you have done.”
-Kate Moore Senior Art Producer, Anomaly New York\n\n  \n  \n“You are incapable of taking a normal picture.” - Jen Lamping\n\nLead Print Producer RPA Los Angeles"
+    \- Devin Gillespie Creative Director, Wieden+Kennedy Portland

+    “This shoot would have honestly never gotten off the ground if it wasn’t for everything you have done.”
+Kate Moore Senior Art Producer, Anomaly New York

+    “You are incapable of taking a normal picture.” - Jen Lamping

+    Lead Print Producer RPA Los Angeles
   parallax: true
-  text_size: base
+  text_size: lg
   background_image_toggle: false
   image: ''
   text_color: ''